marcioper/libquality/README.md

 #### 🌐 Environment variables

 At the root of the project you can get the file `.env.example`.
-From there, create another file called `.env 'using the same structure.
+From there, create another file called `.env` using the same structure.

 ## DataBase
 Run command below to create mysql database